-Martin Collins reflects that those who depict religion as a life of gloom and deprivation, full of do's and don'ts, are too short-sighted to realize that the empty husks of the world's entertainment do not satisfy the deepest need.
-In contrast, spiritual f. . .
+Those who view religion as a life of gloom and deprivation are too short-sighted to realize that the world's entertainments do not satisfy the deepest need.

 Being poor in spirit is a foundational spiritual state for qualifying for God's Kingdom.
 Poor in spirit describes being acutely aware of one's dependency.